USB-IF Compliance Updates

 Measurement Method

 Inrush current is measured for a minimum of 100 milliseconds after attach.
-Attach is defined as voltage rising to a valid level on the peripheral's USB power line.
+Attach is defined at the moment the VBus and ground pins of the plug mate with the receptacle.
 Any current exceeding 100 mA during the 100 ms interval is considered part of the inrush current event.
 The inrush current is divided into regions.
 A region is an interval where the current exceeds 100 mA until the time the current falls below 100 mA for at least 100 µs.
 There can be multiple inrush regions during the 100 ms period.
 Pass/fail is determined by the region having the highest charge.

 Multiple Regions